Structured Domain Adaptation with Online Relation Regularization for Unsupervised Person Re-ID: Structured Domain Adaptation

-For training the target-domain encoder $\mathcal{F}^t$ in our framework, both the labeled source-to-target translated images $\sX^{s\to t}$ and the pseudo-labeled target-domain images $\sX^{t}$ serve as informative training samples with non-overlapping real or pseudo identity labels.
-In this way, we can create a unified training image set $\sX=\sX^{s\to t} \cup \sX^t$ with a unified label set to supervise a cross-domain identity classifier $\mathcal{C}^t:\vf\rightarrow\{1,\cdots, p^s+\hat{p}^t \}$.
-Target-domain data $\sX^t$'s encoded features $\{\vf^t\}$ are clustered into $\hat{p}^t$ classes and images within the same cluster are assigned the same label.
-Note that the clustering-based pseudo label creation is a general pipeline in UDA tasks and is not the focus of our method.
-Any common clustering algorithms can be adopted here, \eg {$k$-means}, {DBSCAN} \cite{ester1996density}.
+For training the target-domain encoder $\mathcal{F}^t$ in our framework, arbitrary pseudo-label-based methods (\eg UDAP \cite{song2018unsupervised}, MMT \cite{ge2020mutual}) can be adopted as a baseline, and we can improve them by jointly training two domains' images, \ie the source-to-target images translated by our SDT and raw target-domain images.
+Specifically, we can create a unified training image set $\sX=\sX^{s\to t} \cup \sX^t$ with a unified label set to supervise a cross-domain identity classifier $\mathcal{C}^t:\vf\rightarrow\{1,\cdots, p^s+\hat{p}^t \}$, where both the labeled source-to-target translated images $\sX^{s\to t}$ and the pseudo-labeled target-domain images $\sX^{t}$ serve as informative training samples with non-overlapping real or pseudo identity labels.

+Note that the pseudo label creation is a general pipeline in UDA tasks and is not the focus of our method.
+Our framework can also work without pseudo labels (to be discussed in Section \ref{sec:com_dt_1}), \ie only the labeled source-to-target translated images are adopted for training the target-domain encoder.

+Here, we take {the modified version of} a clustering-based baseline \cite{song2018unsupervised} as an example. {Note that the original version of \cite{song2018unsupervised} only adopted the triplet loss for training, while our modified version adopts both the cross-entropy classification loss and triplet loss to achieve better performance.} Target-domain data $\sX^t$'s encoded features $\{\vf^t\}$ are clustered into $\hat{p}^t$ classes and images within the same cluster are assigned the same pseudo label.
 The target-domain encoder ${\mathcal{F}^t}$ can then be trained in a fully-supervised manner.
-Specifically, each sample $x \in \sX$ is assigned a corresponding label $y \in \{1,\cdots,p^s+\hat{p}^t\}$, and ${\mathcal{F}^t}$ is optimized with the objective function similar to source-domain encoder learning in Eq. (\ref{eq:source}), { } The target-domain encoder $\mathcal{F}^t$ can therefore take full advantages of (1) the source-to-target images translated by our $\mathcal{G}^{s\to t}$, which better maintain their inter-sample relations, and (2) the unified target-domain label set that consists of both the valuable ground-truth source-domain identity labels and the target-domain pseudo labels. $\mathcal{F}^t$ trained by this strategy is shown to embed more discriminative features for distinguishing target-domain identities.
+Specifically, each sample $x \in \sX$ is assigned a corresponding label $y \in \{1,\cdots,p^s+\hat{p}^t\}$, and ${\mathcal{F}^t}$ is optimized with the objective function similar to source-domain encoder learning in Eq. (\ref{eq:source}) but with a joint-domain label set, { }

+The target-domain encoder $\mathcal{F}^t$ can therefore take full advantages of (1) the source-to-target images translated by our $\mathcal{G}^{s\to t}$, which better maintains their inter-sample relations, and (2) the unified cross-domain label set that consists of both the valuable ground-truth source-domain identity labels and the target-domain pseudo labels. $\mathcal{F}^t$ trained by this strategy is shown to encode more discriminative features for distinguishing target-domain identities.